OlineRanum/FYS3150/Project_3/ReadMe.md

 ## Structure
 The program is structured in the usual way with main script and class extensions indicated by name.
 The Gauss-Legendre and Gauss-Laguerre instances, respectively _GLEG_ and _GLAG_, calls the initialization of both procedure.
-The Monte Carlo _mc_ instance must be initiated with a mode parameter, i.e. the 7th argument of the function call, following
+The Monte Carlo _mc_ instance must be initiated with a mode parameter, I.e. the 7th argument of the function call, following

 | __MODE__  | __INITIATOR__  |
 |---|---|